 Not only are financial professionals a supportive resource during tough times, but they can also be an asset during the good times.

 Another common time of financial stress is when you’re preparing for parenthood.
-This happy milestone in your life also comes with more financial responsibilities.
+This happy milestone also comes with more financial responsibilities.
 A financial professional can help take this into account along with all your other goals to help craft a financial strategy that takes care of your family and fulfills your personal long-term goals.

 3. A guide to prepare you for retirement

-Working with a financial professional can help you avoid panic, control your emotions, and make confident decisions in the face of economic uncertainty.
+Working with a financial professional can help you avoid panic, and make confident decisions in the face of economic uncertainty.
 It can translate to a 3% higher return on average for investors who use financial professionals than for those who go the DIY route.5 Over a lifetime, that can make a significant difference in wealth accumulation for retirement.

 Financial confidence and emotional confidence are inextricably linked and critical to how people feel overall about their sense of financial wellness.
 So, whether you’re expanding your family or preparing for retirement, it’s never too late to engage a financial professional to help smooth the way.